Level: Advanced (Level 3)Awarding Body: EDUQAS

 Why study A Level English Language & Literature?

 At the heart of this course is an exciting premise: that all texts, written and spoken, literary and non-literary, are worthy of study.
-As an English Language and Literature student you will engage with a broad and stimulating range of non-literary texts, from Twitter feeds (Caitlin Moran) and speeches (Russell Brand), to adverts and graphic non-fiction (Marjane Satrapi).
+As an English Language and Literature student you will engage with a broad and stimulating range of non-literary texts, from Twitter feeds and speeches, to adverts and graphic non-fiction.
 You will also have the opportunity to study some of the greatest works of literature – poetry, prose and drama - in the English language.
 You will develop an intense and sophisticated awareness of the relationship between language, genre, purpose and audience, and will learn to apply both literary and linguistic techniques of analysis, in order to illuminate the multiple ways in which meanings are created in and by texts.
-The assumption that good writers make good readers is another key premise of this course, and you will have a chance to develop your ability to write skillfully and with ease in a range of different genres.
+The assumption that good readers make good writers is another key premise of this course, and you will have a chance to develop your ability to write skillfully and with ease in a range of different genres.

 What can it lead to?